-Successful completion of a physical and mental fitness to teach and a satisfactory enhanced Disclosure and Barring Service (DBS) check with barred lists, which shows the same as an enhanced check plus whether the applicant is on the list of people barred from doing the role are required.
+Admission is conditional on receipt of a successful completion of a physical and mental fitness to teach check and a satisfactory enhanced Disclosure and Barring Service (DBS) clearance form check with barred lists.
+This check shows whether the applicants are on the list of people barred from doing the role required.

 Make sure to check our information for candidates applying from Northern Ireland and Ireland.

-The course is fast paced, and trainees need to come in ready to write at postgraduate (master’s) level.
+The course is fast paced and trainees need to come in ready to write at postgraduate (master’s) level.
 PGCE is awarded on receipt of 60 master’s credits.
 The first M level assignment is due at the end of October.
 A high standard of basic writing is required.
-ECs are not automatically given for students with a learning disability so this should be flagged at interview in order they can be signposted for additional support early on.

 ECT (Early Career Teacher) Induction

-Qualifying with a PGCE entitles you to begin your induction as an early career teacher (ECT) or newly qualified teacher (NQT).
-The induction period is two years in England and one year in other countries of the UK and in Ireland.
-You are advised to check specific induction arrangements with the teaching council for the country you intend to work in once you have completed your PGCE for up-to-date information prior to starting the course.
+Qualifying with a PGCE entitles you to begin your induction as an early career teacher (ECT).
+Qualifying with a PGCE entitles you to begin your induction as an early career teacher (ECT).
+The induction period is two years in England.
+However, you are advised to check specific induction requirements for the country you intend work in once you have completed your PGCE.

 For more information about entry requirements please email firstname.lastname@example.org.